Peter O'Higgins: The rising of 1641

-During the Irish Rebellion of 1641, Rev. Dr. William Pilsworth, Church of Ireland Vicar of Donadea, was arrested by rebel soldiers and was about to be hanged, when Fr.
-Peter O'Higgins stepped forward.
-Dr. Pilsworth later wrote that when he was on the gallows, "a priest whom I never saw before, made a long speech on my behalf saying that this...was a bloody inhuman act that would...draw God's vengeance on them.
-Whereupon I was brought down and released."
+During the Irish Rebellion of 1641, Rev. Dr. William Pilsworth, Church of Ireland Vicar of Donadea, was arrested by rebel soldiers and was about to be hanged, when O'Higgins stepped forward to protect him.
+Pilsworth later deposed about:

+"...a great number of Barberous rouges [rogues] thirstinge for our innocent bloud, heere when they could finde nothinge worthey of death ffitz Gerald of Ballisonan beinge Cheife asked mee whither I would vppon savinge my life goe with them to Mass, I answered I would not save the boddy to destroy the soule whervppon ffitz Gerald of Blackhale swore a great oath that I should hang; and truly I hadd there vndoubtedly suffered hadd not god shewed his wonted wonderfull deliverance, for beinge on the gallows and they revilingly sayinge preach there: a preist whom I never saw before made a Longe speech in my behalfe saynge that my father whoe lived for longe amongst them did not deserve his Child should bee soe miserably vsed and that this & the like blouddye vnhumane acts was it that did and would in a greater measure draw gods vengeance on them; and in that place cursed those that would have a hand in my bloud whervppon I was brought downe..."

+On 1 February 1642 the Royal Army skirmished with the Kildare rebels who were based at Newcastle, and went on to take Naas.
+In the process O'Higgins was arrested, as described by a royalist Philip Bysse:

+"...there were taken at Naas one father Higgin, a prior there, and Thomas and Walter Ashe, of that Towne, these all were brought to Dublin..."

 A terrified O'Higgins accordingly sought the protection of the Marquess of Ormond, who ordered him delivered to Dublin under the protection of Royalist cavalry.
 The fury of Protestant Royalist soldiers towards all Catholics and especially priests, however, was so intense that Ormonde's cavalry, under the command of Colonel Sir Thomas Armstrong, had to fight a pitched battle against Ormonde's infantrymen, who were incited by Sir Charles Coote to demand in vain that O'Higgins be surrendered to him.
-Despite the cavalry's victory and further efforts by Ormonde to protect him, O'Higgins fell into the hands of Sir Charles Coote.
+Despite the cavalry's victory and further efforts by Ormonde to protect him, O'Higgins fell into the hands of Coote.

 Upon his arrival in Dublin on 3 February, O'Higgins was imprisoned in Dublin Castle under terrible conditions.
-Seeking to save his life, Ormond gathered many petitions, of which at least twenty still survive, from Protestants relating how O'Higgins had saved their lives from sectarian violence and ethnic cleansing and imploring that his life be spared in return.
-By 13 February, Sir Charles Coote had arranged for the testimony of a witness who alleged that Fr.
-O'Higgins had called for massacres of Protestants, and on 27 April Higgins was outlawed for high treason.
-The weakness of the evidence was such, though, that O'Higgins was not charged with a crime and was instead sentenced to death by hanging under martial law.
+Seeking to save his life, Ormonde gathered many petitions, of which at least twenty still survive, from Protestants relating how O'Higgins had saved their lives from sectarian violence and imploring that his life be spared in return.
+By 13 February, Coote had arranged for the testimony of a witness who alleged that O'Higgins had called for massacres of Protestants, and on 27 April Higgins was outlawed for high treason.
+The weakness of the evidence was such, that O'Higgins was not charged with a crime and was instead sentenced to death by hanging under martial law.